lwjglgamedev/lwjglbook-bookcontents-leg/chapter20/chapter20.md

 $$

-So we just need to set the upper left 3x3 matrix for the model matrix as the transpose matrix of the view matrix:
+So we just need to set the upper left 3x3 matrix for the model matrix as the transpose matrix of the 3x3 upper part of the view matrix:

 $$